 The relationship between the person and their family/whānau may change over time.
-A person who refuses contact with family/whānau may change their mind and the wishes of family/whānau should be considered whenever possible (see section 7A).
+A person who refuses contact with family/whānau may change their mind and the wishes of family/whānau should be considered whenever possible (see section 7A of the Act).

-Note that the Privacy Act does not preclude information from being provided by family/whānau members and does not always prevent family/whānau members and other caregivers from being provided with information about the person for example if:
+Note that the Privacy Act does not preclude information from being provided by family/whānau members and does not prevent family/whānau members and other caregivers from being provided with information about the person for example if:

 disclosure was one of the purposes for which the information was collected